 Monochromatic lines had been drawn across the screen, but what for?
 There was no need to have to apply any specific rationale.

 Luckily, N tied his shoelace.
 He did not want to draw attention to himself as he pondered: the miracle was the unborn, truth was unknowable.
 That which was taken as the social-factual was only a partial view.
-To enter the unborn where creatures of the mythical have their abode, that inhuman place where the laws of physics and social unreality do not apply, N had to be prepared and constantly on the lookout for the seemingly insignificant.
+To enter the unborn, that inhuman place where the laws of physics and social unreality do not apply, N had to be prepared and constantly on the lookout for the seemingly insignificant.

 The hyperreal dimension gave forth its wonders as mostly everyone became overwhelmed by informational noise pollution.
-A few renegades and mavericks had the keys to the holy grail, the shimmering blades of the helicopters, but they hid elsewhere.
+A few renegades and mavericks had the keys, but they hid elsewhere.

-[Magazine articles were recommended and linear thoughts champed at the bit for some misinterpretation, so some lies about the countdown were included:] Bella knew there was no such thing as faulty and as she relieved herself of the duty of her janitorship, became an arbitrary celebrity who had won the lottery, although Carruthers thought less of the situation.
-He said, “I told you so, the solution is going blank.”
+Belladonna knew there was no such thing as faulty, and as she relieved herself of duty, she was a random who won the lottery, although Montague thought less of the situation.
+He said, “I told you so.
+The solution is going blank.”

 All that was left to do was psychologise.
-An endless cycle of confessions as to motive and purpose: self-criticism made into a life long commitment where insights into characteristics are gained daily as a reward from the trade in subjective observations.
+An endless cycle of confessions as to motive and purpose made into a life long commitment where insights were gained daily as a reward from the trade in subjective observations.

 Motorcycle exhaust trailed through the traffic outside.
-B’s two eyes, like signs of culture and craving, flaunted their danger money and from a sequinned, puffed out chest emitted moans, the full measure of beckoning and delivery, falling on to the limbs entire.
+B’s two eyes, like signs of culture and craving, flaunted their danger money and a sequinned, puffed out chest emitted moans of the full measure of beckoning and delivery.

 It was summer.
 Withdrawn in the scarlet banquet hall and in the bathroom, B talked about her love of the schizoid personality.
-She talked about the dinner and how the dream of Coca Cola, of homo economicus had fallen, how when she was a child she dissected frogs and rats, determined to know how hearts pump, how brains make thinking.
-She was never into personal computing or digital mysticism.
-They left her cold but given enough of a character arc you’d soon see she was able to interrogate the dead.
+She talked about the dinner and how homo economicus had fallen, how when she was a child she dissected frogs and rats, determined to know how hearts pumped, how brains were made to think.
+She was never into personal computing.
+It left her cold, but given enough of a character arc you soon saw she was able to interrogate the dead.

 “The less I write the more I know.”

 The gallop of forked hooves sounded like the bark of a clubland starfish melody.
-Childhood was pawned to skry into a vessel of octopus ink in the chapel.
-A purposeless look was in a mirror of porridge, of muddy gestures, enamoured of bad men.
-Ploughing through the fake signatures and clinging to the gaps between chaos and treasure, extreme promises were mapped out through all the abysses exquisitely.
+In a vessel of octopus ink in the chapel, a purposeless look was in a mirror of porridge of muddy gestures.
+Ploughing through the fake signatures, the gaps between chaos and treasure were mapped out through all the abysses, exquisitely.

 The encampment stood bold in the glare of the heavens, risen up like a toadstool.
 New signs broke up the smooth lines of the landscape.
 Grey-brown dirt and oil — ash wafted up in the peripheral vision.
 Coloured glass shattered.

-In stained glass in the petrol station, a pirouette between carving blade and rabbit hutch with tortoise shell squinted in the mould of the dunes, not unlike a virtual distortion of how things could have been IRL.
+Leaving the petrol station, a pirouette between carving blade and rabbit hutch with tortoise shell squinted in the mould of the dunes, not unlike a distortion of how things could have been IRL.

-Such pristine modernity: so post-factual, bathed in sustenance like a guest of descending notions.
-Slipping like tyres in the rain, from the exit came the statue of intercession in pursuit of the fleece, in pursuit of omens and light of heart.
-He / She was enslaved by a role, held to the frenzy of an accordion’s whine.
+Such pristine modernity: so post-factual, like a guest of descending notions.
+Slipping like tyres in the rain, came the statue of intercession in pursuit of the fleece, in pursuit of omens and light of heart.
+He / She was enslaved by a role, held by the frenzy of an accordion’s whine.

 Troubled hands played behind the elevator door.
 Through the domination of space Terra Firma shook off thunder and lightning.

-All about the costume of the body of citizens went the trembling, wraith-like fingertips, like android detonators of the digital realm and its content.
+All about the costume of the body of citizens went the trembling, wraith-like fingertips, like android detonators of its malcontents.

 “Linger awhile,” B said, “Make me weep again.
 Don’t hold back from asking who.”

 She picked a bird dropping, an omen of luck, off her mohair cardigan.
-She had frosted over in an execution pose on the fucking pedestal.
-N picked fortune cookie crumbs from his teeth with a whetted claw and proceeded to practise breast worship as his tail swished over his branded buttocks.
+She had frosted over in an execution pose on the pedestal.
+N’s tail swished back and forth over his branded buttocks.
 The pianola played Debussy’s “Pelleas and Melisande”.

 They shared the same dream.

-In the hall of superstition a froth-making finger unfolded the lamb of the earth to speak into and out of the sensual world.
+In the hall of superstition a froth-making finger unfolded the lamb of Earth to make it speak into and out of the sensual world.

 N’s novel had been ghost-written.
-After eating and sitting he went about his business as described in these pages.
-They were written for him as a favour to give him flavour.
+After eating and sitting he went about his business as described here.
+It was written for him as a favour to give him flavour.
 After a frightening whirr then a stupid kind of silence, his eyes were torn from their sockets.

 “By panic shall we progress, by panic shall we multiply,” said a controversial politician.

 Towards the formulation of later plans, N began to work according to his mentations at definite hours, writing letters of inquiry and detailed reports.
-Disregarding the facts, he had to admit there was no direct effect in the clash between science and philosophy.
-Whatever big steps the preconditions of relativity took, speaking about equanimity, N said, “The most terrifying and astonishing thing in the universe.”
+Speaking about equanimity, N said, “The most terrifying and astonishing thing in the universe.”

 The siren escaped in a wheelbarrow.
 Seasons blurred the view, took rule over what penalties sleep dispensed.
 The raven skull of the dining car explosion repeated peril in all the abysses simultaneously.

-This was no marketplace love or bliss, only the lamented burst artery of the ancestral river.
+This was no marketplace love or bliss, only the artery of the ancestral river.
 There was no future in remembrance, no memory that was not delusional.

 “The Revolt” and “Deserts of Love” resounded.

-The above informational example demonstrated why the news media was garbage.
+All information was bullshit.
 Who cared what any of these characters did?
 They could easily have been focusing on more useful stuff.

-We could not say exactly what else happened.
+We could not say exactly what happened next.
 The characters had already been shown to be fictional.
-Their actions and the various descriptions of their habits and habitations, etc., had been found to represent their virtual repetition, available only in the virtual realm.
+Their actions and the various descriptions of their habits and habitations had been found to represent their repetition, available now.